 - Promoting the Council's pro-active enabling role.

 If a property is empty and in a dilapidated state, the Council can consider action under the Law of Property Act 1925 to ensure immediate repairs are carried out to the property.
-Empty Dwelling Management Orders will be considered in these cases although there are very few properties in Tandridge that fall into this category.
-Councils can also issue Compulsory Purchase Orders to return empty homes to use, but in general, compulsory purchase powers are only used where there is a compelling need in the wider public interest.
+Councils can also consider Compulsory Purchase Orders to return empty homes to use, but in general, compulsory purchase powers are only used where there is a compelling need in the wider public interest.